engrajibulhasan/express-socket-chat-application/README.md

 # express-socket-chat-application
-This application created using Express, Socket.io, Mongo DB with Template engine Ejs
+This application was created using Express, Socket.io, Mongoose with Template engine Ejs

 ## Framework
 - Express Js